MicrosoftDocs/SupportArticles-docs/support/sales-copilot/tsg-admin-mode.md

 manager: shujoshi
 ---

-# User does not have required privileges to access the organization
+# User doesn't have required privileges to access the organization

-This article helps you troubleshoot and resolve error messages in Sales Copilot when users don't having required privileges to access the organization when Administration mode is enabled.
+This article helps you troubleshoot and resolve error messages in Sales Copilot when users don't have required privileges to access the organization when Administration mode is enabled.

 ## Who is affected?